codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/example-compositions/secure-a-docker-container-using-http-basic-auth.md

 To secure the web-app we are going to specify these commands in the ```docker-compose.yml``` file.

 1. Remove the port that maps from the web-app (it won't be directly accessible)
-2. Add an extra NGINX container with custom configuration (proxy all traffic),
+2. Add an extra NGINX container with custom configuration (proxy all traffic)
 3. Configure NGINX to communicate with the web-app

   `docker-compose.yml`